 The CESM community is coordinating the production of a large ensemble using a 1-degree version of CESM-CAM5 (0.9x1.25_gx1v6, IPCC AR5 model).
-Ensemble members will go from 1920 to 2080 using historical forcing (1920-2005) and RCP8.5 forcing (2005-2080).
-Ensemble spread will be generated using round-off differences in the initial atmospheric state.
-We will aim to get as many ensemble members as possible, with a stated minimum of 30.
+Ensemble members go from 1920 to 2100 using historical forcing (1920-2005) and RCP8.5 forcing (2005-2100).
+Ensemble spread is generated using round-off differences in the initial atmospheric state.
+We are aiming to get as many ensemble members as possible, to expand on the 30 members already completed.
 Monthly, daily, and 6-hourly outputs are being saved and archived on the Earth System Grid (http://www.earthsystemgrid.org) as single variable timeseries.

+A list of publications using the Large Ensemble can be found here.
+If you would like to add a publication to this list, please contact email@example.com.
 When presenting results either in oral or written form, please acknowledge the CESM1(CAM5) Large Ensemble Community Project and supercomputing resources provided by NSF/CISL/Yellowstone.
-An overview paper of the Large Ensemble Project, submitted to BAMS, can also be cited:
+An overview paper of the Large Ensemble Project should be cited as follows: